Skip to content

 Default Settings

 If your shipping methods require product dimensions, Intuitive Shipping lets you set default dimensions for any products missing this information.
-Default dimensions help ensure that dimension-based or volume-based rates are calculated correctly, reducing the risk of checkout errors, customer frustration, and lost sales.
+This helps ensure that dimension-based or volume-based rates are calculated correctly, reducing the risk of checkout errors, customer frustration, and lost sales.

-Default settings are especially helpful if you frequently add new products but don’t always have dimensions ready, or if existing dimension data is accidentally removed.
+Default settings are especially useful if you regularly add new products but can't add shipping dimensions right away, or if existing data is accidentally removed.

 You can also set a default weight.
-This is useful if you don’t typically add product weights in your eCommerce platform and prefer to manage them within Intuitive Shipping.
-Just like with dimensions, a default weight ensures accurate shipping rate calculations even when weights are missing or unintentionally deleted.
+This is helpful if you don’t typically enter product weights in your eCommerce platform and prefer to manage them directly in Intuitive Shipping.
+Just like default dimensions, a default weight ensures accurate rate calculations even when product weights are missing or unintentionally cleared.

-As long as you have an active billing plan, including during your free trial, products will sync automatically with Intuitive Shipping whenever changes are made in your eCommerce platform.
-However, if a large number of updates happen quickly, syncing may be delayed.
-When this occurs, Intuitive Shipping will use your default settings to calculate rates at checkout for any products that haven’t yet synced.
+As long as you have an active billing plan, which includes your free trial, products will sync automatically with Intuitive Shipping when changes are made in your eCommerce platform.
+If a large number of updates happen in a short period, syncing may be delayed.
+In those cases, Intuitive Shipping will use your default settings to calculate rates at checkout for any products that haven’t finished syncing.

 1. Click Products on the sidebar menu.